Fall 2015 applications are OPEN and due by November 1, 2014.

 - Faculty reserves the right to interview and accept qualified students at any time after the college priority application deadline of November 1.
 The applicant may substitute the GRE with successful performance scores on the MCAT.

-To be considered for an interview the following items must be sent in one envelope with your application:
+To be considered for an interview the following items must be submitted with your online application (fees apply):

-- Copies of all college transcripts (please include legends if available)
+- Copies of all college transcripts in PDF form

 - 3 Letters of reference